 The cost of sales of animal health services mainly comprised consumables used in diagnostic laboratory analysis including test kits, chemicals and laboratory testing fee.
-The cost of sales decreased in tandem with lower sales volume from animal health services.
+The cost of sales for animal health services increased by approximately RM0.28 million or 26.94% compared to the FYE 31 December 2020 in tandem with higher sales volume from the segment.